waitingboy-collab/Waitingboy-collab/README.md

 ---

-## [cite_start]5.
-Conclusion & QA Assessment [cite: 24]
+## 5. Conclusion & QA Assessment

-[cite_start]Following the final testing iteration and the architectural shift of the GPS calculator from "offset-based" to "direct terrestrial triangulation", the application meets accuracy standards[cite: 25]. [cite_start]The system is stable, free of hardcoded values, and fully ready for deployment to the **Production** environment[cite: 26].
+Following the final testing iteration and the architectural shift of the GPS calculator from "offset-based" to "direct terrestrial triangulation", the application meets accuracy standards.
+The system is stable, free of hardcoded values, and fully ready for deployment to the **Production** environment.